IBMa/equal-access/.github/ISSUE_TEMPLATE/question.md

+---
-Question ❓
+name: Question ❓
+about: Usage question or discussion about our tools
+title: ''
+labels: 'question'
+assignees: ''
+---

 <!--

 Hi there! 👋 Hope everything is going okay using tools from the IBM Equal Access Toolkit .
 It looks like you might have a question about our work, so we wanted to share a couple resources that you could use if you haven't tried them yet 🙂.

 [Equal access readme](https://github.com/IBMa/equal-access/blob/master/README.md)
 [NPM accessibility-checker](https://www.npmjs.com/package/accessibility-checker)